jeroenvanhattem/vodafone-ziggo-case/README.md

 Start the backend by running `docker compose up -d` and `bun run start:dev`.
 Then for the front end you run both `bun start` and `bun ios`.

+There are 2 kind of frontend tests.
+One is E2E using Detox, other one is Jest for logic.

+1. Run the E2E with these commands

+- `detox build --configuration ios.sim.debug` to build the project.
+- `detox test --configuration ios.sim.debug` to run the E2E test.

+2. Run the Jest tests with `bun run test`

+## What did I implement

+I created a quotes app using React Native in the frontend and Nestjs in the backend.

+In the frontend, we have 3 screens.
+Home, favorites and search.

+- Home shows a random quote with underneath an infinitely scrollable list of quotes.
+On top there's a switch to change themes.
+- Favorites shows all your liked quotes, sorted on most recent.
+- Search has a search input that searches with a small bounce time to not spam search calls.
+Then there's a list of quotes.

+In the backend we have a Nestjs server.
+It is accompanied by a PostgreSQL database which stores the liked quotes.
+I use Knex for making a migration to incrementally build the database and Prisma as ORM to interact with the database.
+There are seperate controllers for the `/quotes` and `/favorites` endpoints. `Favorites` also has a repository to talk to the database.
+The `favq` module is used to talk to the favq API.

 ## How would I improve this if I had more time

 If it'd be a bigger project, I'd make a couple of adjustments.